home-assistant/home-assistant.io/source/_components/google_assistant.markdown

 	2. Go to Build under the Actions SDK box
 	3. Copy the command that looks like:
 	`gactions update --action_package PACKAGE_NAME --project doctest-2d0b8`
-4. Replace `PACKAGE_NAME` with `project.json` and run that command from the same directory you saved `project.json` in.
-It should output a URL like `https://console.actions.google.com/project/doctest-2d0b8/overview` Go there.
+4. Replace `PACKAGE_NAME` with `project.json` and run that command from the same directory you saved `project.json` in (you'll need to put `./` before `gactions` so that it reads `./gactions`).
+It should output a URL like `https://console.actions.google.com/project/doctest-2d0b8/overview` - go there.
 5. You'll need to fill out most of the information on that page, but none of it really matters since you won't be addressing the App directly, only through the Smart Home functionality built into Google Assistant.
 6. The final item on that page `Account linking` is required for your app to interact with Home Assistant.
 	1. Grant type: `Implicit`